fredericklussier/Lifepo4weredPyController/ReadMe.rst

 You have to install the LiFePO4wered-Pi drivers and CLI applications, please read https://github.com/xorbit/LiFePO4wered-Pi.

-and then, set a environment path variable that give access to the lifepo4wered driver
+and then, set a environment path variable that give access to the lifepo4wered driver.

-    the best way is to set the LD_LIBRARY_PATH:
+The best way is to set the LD_LIBRARY_PATH:

 .. code-block:: batch